r1d1/iwcmar3/index.md

 ## Program

-You can find here a non-final schedule for the workshop.
+You can find here a tentative schedule for the workshop.

 | Time | Activity |
 | --- | --- |